marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 The gist of the assertion API {% cite jest_expect --file 2021-04-25-jest-asserts-beyond-equals %}
 is to compare values, as such the equals matcher is the most used.
-Being one of the most used can also point to a lack of knowledge in the different matchers that the testing framework offers.
+Being one of the most used can also point to a lack of knowledge in the different assertions that the testing framework offers.

-This post aims to cover different assertions, to avoid using always the matcher `toEqual` and make the test case more expressive.
+This post aims to cover different assertions, to avoid using always `toEqual` and make the test case more expressive.
+For each example, I try to first depict how it would be with `toEqual`, then I show another way using a different assertion.

 ## Assertions